* There's a reason fandom refers to Mage Wardens as Easy Mode.

 ** Long story short, there's a reason why, In-Universe, Magic Users ruled the world and [[RageAgainstTheHeavens tried to take on the Maker]].

 * Sword and shield is also extremely powerful when stacked with dexterity, dodge + % and defense+ items.
 Making the tank nearly impossible to hit, add spell resistance from templar, enchanments, auto-health regen as well as awakening's broken carapace skill (First 15 sec of skill makes you immune to damage, the second half absorbs a percentage of damage that actually manages to land).
+For even more fun, give the tank a good dagger to take advantage of that high dexterity.

 * A more general GameBreaker is the Traps Are A Girl's Best Friend glitch, which lets you sell sets of spring traps (which require one extremely cheap item that is sold in infinite amounts at a nearby merchant) for a huge markup and gives you a hundred XP per sale.
 If you have the patience, you can easily fill out all your skills and abilities, as well as amping up your stats to ridiculous levels.
 Granted, the enemies level up with you, but the skills you gain more than make up the difference.